Belair National Park - former golf course site and other projects

 - SA Disc Golf Association (SADGA):

 SADGA have installed an 18-hole disc golf course on the former golf course fairways.
-Visitors will be able to play casually on this course, with some organised events to take place on approved dates.
-The course is being planned to ensure that disc golf activities will not interfere with other types of recreation at the site.
+Visitors are able to play casually on this course, with some organised events to take place on approved dates.
+The course is planned to ensure that disc golf activities will not interfere with other types of recreation at the site.

 - Escapegoat Adventures: